Thorsson/prime/README.md

 Prime number finder

-run from command line: ./example.rb [NUMBER_OF_PRIMES]
+run from command line: ./run.rb --count [NUMBER_OF_PRIMES]

-NUMBERS_OF_PRIMES arguments is optional, defaults to 10
+--count argument with NUMBERS_OF_PRIMES is optional, if not present it defaults to 10